fleschutz/PowerShell/Docs/write-motd.md

 ## write-motd.ps1 - Writes the message of the day (MOTD)

-This script writes the message of the day (MOTD).
+This PowerShell script writes the message of the day (MOTD).

 ## Parameters
 ```powershell